 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Timeline: Fall Semester 2014
+Timeline: Fall 2016

 Student Skill Requirements:

 Job Description: This position will provide intermediate level technical support for the Epidemiology Resource Center with their epidemiological data.
 This position is responsible for mapping form fields to data fields in the database, answering ad hoc data requests from the disease epidemiologists, conducting quality assurance testing of the systems upgrades.
 This position will work as part of a development team as well as independently on projects.
 Knowledge of data design is highly desired.
 Below is a summary of responsibilities:

 Interested applicants please send an updated resume and a brief not explaining why you are interested to the Office of Public Health Performance Management at OPHPM@ISDH.in.gov .
 Supervision will be under Forrest Gaston.

 Description: Position assists with the survey needs within the Division of Nutrition and Physical Activity (DNPA).
 Particular emphasis is given to the Youth Risk Behavior Survey (YRBS) and working to ensure that the YRBS is administered to schools in accordance with CDC guidelines for the purpose of obtaining weighted data.
 The YRBS is a statewide survey asked of 9-12 grade students, and this position will focus largely on a subsample of schools that are participating in a DNPA grant.
 The data from this survey is used to assess progress toward long-term and intermediate performance measures as outlined in the aforementioned grant, as well as in state and national reports.

 This internship will be preceptored by Jenny Durica, Epidemiologist, in the Division of Nutrition and Physical Activity.

 Time Line: Spring 2017